dart-lang/language/working/augmentation-libraries/feature-specification.md

         list of *C<sub>top</sub>*, updated by adding to each optional parameter the default value of the corresponding parameter in *P*, if any.

-_This will usually be exactly the parameter list of the original non-augmenting declaration, but the ordering of named parameters may differ.
-This is mostly intended as an example, in practice the augmented parameter list can just be the parameter list of the original non-augmenting declaration, but it’s more direct and clearly correct to use the actual parameter list of the declaration when creating the parameter scope that its body will run in._
+_This will usually be exactly the parameter list of the introductory declaration, but the ordering of named parameters may differ.
+This is mostly intended as an example, in practice the augmented parameter list can just be the parameter list of the introductory declaration, but it’s more direct and clearly correct to use the actual parameter list of the declaration when creating the parameter scope that its body will run in._

 Similarly we define the _augmented function type_ of the declaration stack.
-Because of the restrictions we place on augmentations, they will all have the same function type as the original non-augmenting declaration, but again it’s simpler to assign a function type to every declaration.
+Because of the restrictions we place on augmentations, they will all have the same function type as the introductory declaration, but again it’s simpler to assign a function type to every declaration.

 #### Invocation